isaacs/sax-js/README.md

 `end` - Indication that the closed stream has ended.

 `ready` - Indication that the stream has reset, and is ready to be written to.

-## Todo

-Build an HTML parser on top of this, which follows the same parsing rules as web browsers.

-Make it fast by replacing the trampoline with a switch, and not buffering so much stuff.